2019 Georgia State Panthers football team

 The 2019 Georgia State Panthers football team represented Georgia State University (GSU) in the 2019 NCAA Division I FBS football season.
 The Panthers were led by third-year head coach Shawn Elliott.
 This was the Panthers' seventh season in the Sun Belt Conference, second within the East Division, and 10th since starting football.
 They played their home games at Georgia State Stadium.

-Previous season

-The Panthers finished the 2018 season 2–10, 1–7 in Sun Belt play to finish in last place in the East Division.